arnofrxdd/MouseShifter/README.md

 4. Scroll to **H-Shifter** and map all gears and togglers.
 5. Shift gears with your mouse while holding **Right Click** to look around.

+---

-### -Using Mouse Steering:
+### 🖱 Using Mouse Steering

 1. Enable **Mouse Steering** in the app.
 2. Choose **H-Shifter Mouse Device** and **Mouse Steering Device**.
-3. Within the game, go to **Options → Controls**.
+3. Within the game, go to **Options → Controls**, and:
    - ❌ **Do not** enable Keyboard + Mouse Steering.
-4. Bind the steering axis and, if you want, bind the acceleration or brake axes for mouse throttle or brake.
+4. Bind the steering axis, and optionally bind the acceleration or brake axes for mouse throttle or brake.

 > ⚠️ **Warning:** Press **F11** to temporarily turn off mouse steering before pausing or accessing in-game menus.

+---

-### -Using Experimental Controller Support:
+### 🎮 Using Experimental Controller Support

 1. Enable **Controller** in the app.
 2. Bind Look Axis in the game if needed.